cristinalare/alchemy-docs/tutorials/nft-minter/README.md

 Using a try/catch loop, we'll try to connect to Metamask by calling[`window.ethereum.request({ method: "eth_requestAccounts" });`](https://docs.metamask.io/guide/rpc-api.html#eth-requestaccounts) Calling this function will open up Metamask in the browser, whereby the user will be prompted to connect their wallet to your dApp.

-* If the user chooses to connect, `method: "eth_requestAccounts"`  will return an array that contains all of the user's account addresses that connected to the dApp.
+* If the user chooses to connect, `method: "eth_requestAccounts"`  will return an array that contains all of the user's account addresses that are connected to the dApp.
 Altogether, our `connectWallet` function will return a JSON object that contains the _first_ `address` in this array \(see line 9\) and a `status` message that prompts the user to write a message to the smart contract.
 * If the user rejects the connection, then the JSON object will contain an empty string for the `address` returned and a `status` message that reflects that the user rejected the connection.

 ### Add `connectWallet` function to your `Minter.js` UI Component <a id="import-connect-wallet-pressed-into-minter-jss-connect-wallet-function"></a>